Features State-of-the-Art Security

 The building has been certified as a U.S. Foreign Trade Zone – allowing duty-free import/export within the building.

 The postmodern building was designed by Skidmore, Owings & Merrill, LLP (SOM) New York.
 The diamond district was their creative inspiration with angular geometry and the cut of the building used to design a striking geometric building.
-The focus was on the skin of the building, and SOM chose Starlight 7J stainless steel, manufactured by Tsukiboshi Art Co., Ltd. of Japan and distributed in North America by Contrarian Metal Resources, Allison Park, PA.
+The focus was on the skin of the building, and SOM chose Starlight 7J stainless steel, manufactured by Tsukiboshi Art Co., Ltd. of Japan and distributed in North America by Contrarian Micro Textures, Allison Park, PA.
 Starlight 7J is a uniformly textured stainless steel finish designed for architectural applications with excellent finish consistency resulting in panel-to-panel matching.

 The stainless steel adds to the impact of the curtain-wall, transforming the façade, explained SOM’s Todd Shapiro.
 “The stainless steel material captures and refracts light and the panel texture heightens the visual effect,” he added.
 The tower features embedded hexagonal shaped panels on a clear glass curtain wall as well as unobstructed 360’ views, creating an abundance of natural light.

 The project like many since 2008 suffered delays as a result of America’s sagging economy.
 Construction resumed in April of 2011 largely due to the efforts of Gary Barnett, President of Extell Development Company, the developer of the project.
 Barnett began his career in Antwerp as a diamond dealer and that knowledge was instrumental in the development of the building.